 A 5/30/68 photo of a Piper Tri-Pacer & a few Cessnas at Hales Corners Airport (courtesy of David Faige).

 David recalled, “It was at Hales Corners Airport that I got my first ride in an airplane (5/30/68).

 I believe the Cessna 150 in the background was the aircraft that I had my first flight in.

-The airport had a grass field and a Quonset-like structure for a hangar.”
+The airport had a grass field & a Quonset-like structure for a hangar.”

-Hales Corners Airport, as depicted on a 1978 street map (courtesy of David Faige).
+Hales Corners Airport was still depicted on a 1978 street map (courtesy of David Faige).

 The last depiction which has been located of Hales Corners Airport was on the 1978 USGS topo map.